tdwg/bdq/tg2/_review/docs/supplement/index.md

     GROUP BY ?sie ?dimension
     ORDER BY ?sie ?dimension

-Summary of the distribution of tests by test Type and specific Darwin Core Terms in InformationElements ActedUpon:
+Summary of the distribution of tests by Test Type and specific Darwin Core Terms in InformationElements ActedUpon:

     PREFIX rdf: <http://www.w3.org/1999/02/22-rdf-syntax-ns#>
     PREFIX owl: <http://www.w3.org/2002/07/owl#>